NilPointer-Software/bdfd-wiki/src/guides/variables.md

 **#5:** Confirm the deletion!

 ![ex4](https://user-images.githubusercontent.com/69215413/126413742-e9fef40c-01e8-4713-9e61-99d71c2d88f7.png)

+> :warning: Deleting variables might return error message in those commands which were using the deleted variables.

 ## Global/Global-User Variables
 `$setVar[variableName;newValue]`/`$getVar[variableName]` are global variable functions, this means they apply to universally *(they don't change per-server or per-user)*.
 However, if you input a user in the optional `userID` field then it becomes a global-user variable.
 Global-user variables stay with the user in every server.
 The usage of global-user variables looks like this: `$setVar[variableName;newValue;userID]`/`$getVar[variable name;userID]`.